rgeraldes24/hyperion/docs/security-considerations.rst

 ==========

-Any interaction from a contract (A) with another contract (B) and any transfer of Zond hands over control to that contract (B).
+Any interaction from a contract (A) with another contract (B) and any transfer of Quanta hands over control to that contract (B).
 This makes it possible for B to call back into A before this interaction is completed.
 To give an example, the following code contains a bug (it is just a snippet and not a complete contract):